-We’ve noticed that the vast majority of schools who are changing their tracking methods, are moving away from linear tracking to a Point-In-Time Assessment (PITA) solution.
+We’ve noticed that most schools who are changing their tracking methods, are moving from linear tracking to a Point In Time Assessment solution.

 Schools and MATs have told us that the PITA model fits perfectly with the philosophy of the current curriculum.

 Read on to learn how this can help improve your school.